Mental Health Therapist

 Soon after, Yadira moved to San Diego, California to eventually earn her Masters of Science in Counseling with an Emphasis on Marriage and Family Therapy from San Diego State University in 2018.
 During her time at SDSU, Yadira interned at the Center for Community Counseling and Engagement working with culturally diverse populations and at Kickstart San Diego serving young adults experiencing symptoms of psychosis.
-Through these experiences, she developed a strong desire to work with resilient individuals and is excited to continue doing so with Mending Matters.
+Since then, she has worked with a variety of populations including foster youth, individuals with severe mental illnesses, and incarcerated adults.
+Through these experiences, she has developed a strong desire to work with resilient individuals and is excited to continue doing so with Mending Matters.

-Yadira enjoys spending time with her dog and family, rockclimbing, and exploring the outdoors.
+Yadira enjoys spending time with her two dogs, kitten and family, rock-climbing, and exploring the outdoors.